microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 # Browserify

 Now let's move this project from Node to the browser.
-To do this, we need to bundle all our modules into one JavaScript file.
+To do this, we'd  like to bundle all our modules into one JavaScript file.
 Fortunately, that's exactly what Browserify does.
 Even better, it lets us use the CommonJS module system used by Node, which is the default TypeScript emit.
 That means our TypeScript and Node setup will transfer to the browser basically unchanged.